 Try asking yourself this simple question at the end of each day.
 If the result is positive, your reputation as a golf teacher will soon become known and you will ultimately become more successful at your profession…teaching golf.

 The student does not have to reach the expectations of the golf teaching professional to feel successful at golf.
-Success is measured differently by different people and your golf lesson will only be ‘good’ if the student leaves with a positive feeling from the experience.
-The following three headings are broad guidelines to help make your golf lessons successful.
+Success is measured differently by different people and your golf lesson will only be “good” if the student leaves with a positive feeling from the experience.
+The following are broad guidelines to help make your golf lessons successful:

 Learn your students’ names and use them.
 Find out something about them and talk about their interests.
 Look at them when you are talking to them.
 Make sure everyone gets some individual attention.
 The students will expect to have their needs met, not necessarily yours.
 You will be communicating with your behavior, too.
 A pleasant, positive, enthusiastic manner will rub off and have positive effects on your students.
 Remember that you are in the service industry and the first mark of a golf teaching professional is respect for the client.

 It takes more patience to be a student than a golf teacher.
-Learning can be frustrating at first; therefore one of your most important jobs as a golf teaching professional is to reduce frustration so that learning can continue.
-Be alert for those in the class that are frustrated or embarrassed.
+Learning can be frustrating at first; therefore, one of your most important jobs as a golf teaching professional is to reduce frustration so that learning can continue.
+Be alert for those who are frustrated or embarrassed.
 Try to remember how you felt when you were learning.

 The most congenial golf teaching professional will have limited success if he does not know what he is doing.
 Golf teachers need to have considerable depth of knowledge to be able to analyze the performance of their students and to give helpful, meaningful feedback.

 Points to Remember Regarding Good Golf Lessons